Twenty-ninth Amendment of the Constitution of Ireland: Background

 The Constitution of Ireland, since its enactment in 1937, had contained a prohibition on reducing the pay of a judge during their term of office.
 This was intended to protect judicial independence, by preventing the government from using the threat of a pay reduction to dissuade judges from exercising judicial review in a manner which the government might find inconvenient.

 In 2008 the Irish economy entered a severe recession, which was still ongoing in 2011, and had caused the state's revenues to fall sharply.
-Among the budgetary responses taken in 2008–09 by the then government were the Financial Emergency Measures in the Public Interest Act 2009 (a levy on pension contributions made by public sector workers) and the Financial Emergency Measures in the Public Interest (No. 2) Act 2009 (a reduction in public sector pay).
+Among the budgetary responses taken by the government in 2008–09 were the Financial Emergency Measures in the Public Interest Act 2009 (a levy on pension contributions made by public sector workers) and the Financial Emergency Measures in the Public Interest (No. 2) Act 2009 (a reduction in public sector pay).
 Paul Gallagher, the Attorney General, advised the government that this could not be applied to judges because of the constitutional prohibition.
 The government asked judges to pay the levy voluntarily, and 125 out of 147 did so.

 Fine Gael TD Alan Shatter, then in opposition, introduced a private member's bill in 2009 to amend the constitution to allow pay cuts for judges.
 He argued that encouraging a "voluntary" levy amounted to political pressure on judges.
 The bill did not receive a second reading.

 Some legal experts disagreed with Paul Gallagher's 2008 view that the Constitution precluded the pension levy from applying to judges.
 Columnist Vincent Browne claimed that the 2011 amendment was unnecessary, on the basis of a 1950s court ruling that the government is entitled to levy income tax rates on judge's pay, thereby reducing their disposable income; Browne argued that a general cut in public pay is similar to a general rise in tax rates, and judges therefore have no exemption.
 The Irish Council for Civil Liberties concurred, as did Patrick O'Brien, who described the amendment as "a classic example of hard cases making bad law.
 The new Article 35.5 closely addresses a very specific situation but has uncertain application outside of it."